kima-ventures/reporting/README.md

     SENDGRID_PASSWORD -> Your sendgrid password
     APP_DEPLOYED -> 1

-5. Migrate the database and create the initial user
+*5. Migrate the database and create the initial user*

 Type the following commands :